Group testing: Invention and initial progress

+found a closed-form solution for the optimal group size as a function of the prevalence rate.

 After 1943, group testing remained largely untouched for a number of years.
 Then in 1957, Sterrett produced an improvement on Dorfman's procedure.
 This newer process starts by again performing individual testing on the positive groups, but stopping as soon as a defective is identified.
 Then, the remaining items in the group are tested together, since it is very likely that none of them are defective.

 The first thorough treatment of group testing was given by Sobel and Groll in their formative 1959 paper on the subject.
 They described five new procedures – in addition to generalisations for when the prevalence rate is unknown – and for the optimal one, they provided an explicit formula for the expected number of tests it would use.
 The paper also made the connection between group testing and information theory for the first time, as well as discussing several generalisations of the group-testing problem and providing some new applications of the theory.